Keyfactor/hashicorp-vault-orchestrator/README.md

 1. It is not necessary to use the Vault root token when creating a Certificate Store for HashicorpVault.
 We recommend creating a token with policies that reflect the minimum permissions necessary to perform the intended operations.

-1. For the Key-Value secrets engine, the certificates are stored as an entry with 2 fields.
+1. For the Key-Value secrets engine, the certificates are stored as an entry with these fields.

 - `PUBLIC_KEY` - The certificate public key
+- `PUBLIC_KEY_<n>` - The nth certificate in the chain
 - `PRIVATE_KEY` - The certificate private key

 **Note**: Key/Value secrets that do not include these keys (PUBLIC_KEY, and PRIVATE_KEY), will be ignored during inventory scans.